Skip to main content

 Jacqueline holds an M.A. in Curriculum and Instruction from the University of Colorado with a focus on secondary literacy, her principal certificate from the Danforth Educational Leadership Program at the University of Washington, and a B.A. in Sociology and Music from Whitman College.

-A first-generation college graduate, Jennifer received her BA in Political Science and Psychology from UCLA, and an Ed.M. in Administration, Planning, and Social Policy from Harvard University.
-Jennifer and her husband have three children who are currently in middle and high school.
-In their free time they enjoy backpacking in the Pacific Northwest, cooking and eating delicious food, and traveling as often as possible.
+Jennifer received her BA in Political Science and Psychology from UCLA, and an Ed.M. in Administration, Planning, and Social Policy from Harvard University.
+In her free time, she enjoys paddleboarding and exploring our beautiful PNW outdoors with her husband and children.

 Trevor Greene